-A player shall not cause the ball to enter the basket from below.
+A player shall not cause any part of the ball to rise above the rim level within the cylinder from below.

 PENALTY: Loss of ball.
 The ball is awarded to the opposing team at the sideline, at the free throw line extended.